 — Gore Vidal

-Sometimes millions of dollars will go into promoting and marketing a movie.
+Sometimes, millions of dollars are spent promoting and marketing a movie.
 Understanding the media as a promotional tool is vital.
 You need to know where to place the commercials that effectively promote your film—it's called demographics.
-A media planner needs to have the ability to determine editorial content, programming for potential media use.
+A media planner needs to be able to determine editorial content and programming for potential media use.

-For example, Superbowl, Olympics, World Series, Oscars, and high-ranking network televisions shows are where the studios put their advertising dollars.
+For example, the studios put their advertising dollars into the Superbowl, Olympics, World Series, Oscars, and high-ranking network television shows.
 Facebook, Twitter, Instagram, Google, and Snapchat are social media outlets that effectively promote films because the demographics are easy to keep score.
-The media planner follows up and makes sure the ads run during their allotted time because the studios paid big bucks for that coveted spot.
+The media planner follows up and ensures the ads run during their allotted time because the studios paid big bucks for that coveted spot.

-As a media planner, you are not in charge, but you do get the job done.
+As a media planner, you are not in charge but get the job done.
 The studio's executives tell you where, when, and what to air the commercials for the next movie coming out.
-A whole department team counts on you to get the media booked for the film's promotion and marketing.
+A whole department team counts on you to book the media for the film's promotion and marketing.

-A media planner needs to know math to turn the information over to media buyers for the new film.
-They track the media space and slots available for purchase, negotiate and make sure ads appear, as they scheduled and air exactly per the agreement.
+A media planner needs to know the math to turn the information to media buyers for the new film.
+They track the media space and slots available for purchase, negotiate and ensure ads appear as scheduled and air exactly per the agreement.

 Source